 But Malaga is much more than that.
 The city boasts a rich cultural tapestry that dates back thousands of years, with its Andalusian heritage adding a touch of Moorish magic to its charms.

 If you’re already wondering what to do in Malaga or simply want to be inspired, we invite you to explore this stunning city with us!
-Keep reading to see why everyone should visit Malaga at least once in their life and see this Costa del Sol gem for themselves.
+Keep reading to see why everyone should visit Malaga at least once in their life and what makes it an ideal destination for all year round.

 While Malaga might be famous for its long stretches of sandy beaches — 150 kilometers, in fact! — that doesn’t mean it’s only a beach destination.

-Malaga will leave even the most discerning traveler enchanted.
+Malaga city centre will leave even the most discerning traveler enchanted.
 From its vibrant street art to awe-inspiring architecture and lush greenery of its parks, this city offers an unforgettable experience.
-History buffs will relish the opportunity to explore the city’s ancient Roman Theatre and Alcazaba, while foodies will delight in the buzzing Mercado Central… and that’s just the tip of the Malaga must-visit list.
+History buffs will relish the opportunity to explore the city’s ancient Roman Theatre and Alcazaba, while foodies will delight in the buzzing Mercado Central and its many stalls… and that’s just the tip of the Malaga must-visit list.

 While one could spend a lifetime in Malaga and never get bored, the city is also quite doable in bite-sized pieces — and 48 hours is the perfect amount of time to get acquainted with the city.
 Let’s start with some of the top things to see in Malaga.